-Wilmington Little League offers a wealth of baseball divisions designed to allow area boys and girls to develop their skills against other children who are at a similar stage of development.
-As a skills-based league, baseball capabilities are the primary determinants of division placement (as opposed to age).
+The Wilmington Baseball Association offers a wealth of baseball divisions designed to allow area boys to develop their skills against other children who are at a similar stage of development.
+As a skills-based league, baseball capabilities are the primary determinants of division placement.
 Here's what you can expect at each division:

 All players league age 6 thru 16 (including children of coaches) MUST attend skills evaluation EACH SEASON in order to determine proper placement within league divisions.

-The Wilmington Little League Player Agent, in coordination with the Wilmington Little League President and Coaching Coordinator(s), determines which division is most suitable for a player.
+The Wilmington Baseball Association Player Agents, in coordination with the Wilmington Little League President and Coaching Coordinator(s), determines which division is most suitable for a player.

 Our COED Coach Pitch/T-Ball Division is operated through Coastal Carolina Athletic Association (CCAA) bringing together tee ball players from Wilmington Baseball Association and Wilmington Little League Softball.
 In our Coach Pitch/ T-Ball Division, we focus on building upon the skills introduced in our Smart Start Division while adding an extra element of challenge.
 Similar to traditional Tee-ball, we aim to teach our players the essential aspects of offense and defense.
 However, we take it a step further by helping them learn to hit a moving ball before transitioning to hitting off a tee.